lenck/vlb/README.md

 # VLB: VLFeat Local Features Benchmark

 A MATLAB framework for local feature evaluation.
 Reimplementation of the VLBenchmarks project.
-Currenlty work in progress.
+**Currenlty work in progress** so it has more than few rough edges.

 ## Getting Started